 Address: 310 Essex St, Salem, MA 01970, United States

 The Witch House is a must-see for anyone visiting Salem.
 The house was originally built by Jonathan Corwin, a judge of the 1692 witch trial.
 In its current capacity, this museum houses, and the visitor is allowed to take an independently curated tour and see the lifestyle of the rich.

-The Witch House is the only house remaining in the town that is directly linked to the witch trials.
+The Witch House is the only house in the town directly linked to the witch trials.
 In the early 1940s, this residence remained farther from the street.

 12. Nathaniel Bowditch House

-His book also includes tables for calculating a ship’s speed and distance traveled during given periods of time at different speeds—information that would come in handy when trying to navigate around icebergs.
+His book also includes tables for calculating a ship’s speed and distance traveled during given periods at different speeds—information useful when navigating icebergs.

 13. Perley House & Garden Tours

 The Perley House & Garden Tours are a must-see on your trip to Salem.
-The house is the oldest in the city, and it dates back to 1652.
+The house is the oldest in the city, dating back to 1652.
 It’s also the only house owned by a woman in Salem that has been preserved as it was when she lived there.

 It’s open for tours Monday through Friday from 9 am to 4 pm during the summer (June 1st through September 30th), but you can also tour at other times if you’re visiting during off-season months.